udexon/PhosWeb/PhosWeb_UI.md

 Having highlighted some background legal, technical and organizational issues, let us examine in details the essential functions of PhosWeb, and compare how they differ from conventional web services.

-Figure 1 and 2 show Google search engine and Facebook that everyone is familiar with.
+1. Figure 1, 2 and 3 show Google search engine, LinkedIn profile page and Facebook that everyone is familiar with.

 - Figure 1
 <img src="https://github.com/udexon/Hydergraph/blob/master/Hydergraph/Google-Search-Spreadsheet.png" width=600>